dills003/Behavioral-Cloning-Project3/writeup_template.md

 2. Attempts to reduce overfitting in the model

 To reduce overfitting, I tried to use the smallest network with less convulution filters as possible to achieve good autonomous driving.
-I orignally tried to use a large Nvidia/googlent type architecture, but realized it wasn't necessary.I also used augmented my data by using all three cameras and by flipping every imagage.
+I orignally tried to use a large Nvidia/googlent type architecture, but realized it wasn't necessary.
+I also used augmented my data by using all three cameras and by flipping every imagage.
 More data is a great way to help with overfitting I believe.

 Also, the model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 I reserved 20% of my collected data to validate with.